geerlingguy/temperature-monitor/README.md

   - Nest's API documentation suggests "To avoid errors, we recommend you limit requests to one call per minute, maximum.", and since every call requires the Nest to wake up to return data to Nest's API servers, it's best to be more conservative with this cron job.
   - The cron job above first pulls in the configuration in `~/.nest_api`.
 It's simplest to just create a file like that in your home folder with the two required environment variables exported and a `PATH` so the `python` executable works.
   - If you need to diagnose cron issues, install `postfix` using `sudo apt-get install -y postfix`, and remove the ` > /dev/null 2>&1` from the end of the line in the cron job.

+---

+**TODO** - The rest of this guide will be updated once all the Express app's configuration has been moved into the ansible playbook for the Master Pi.

+---

 ### `dashboard` - Express App/API for Displaying and Adding Data